andresebr/kumodd/README.md

 Output can include file contents or only a table of meta-data.

 Meta-data include the File ID, path and number of revisions.
 File types that are native to Google Docs do not include an MD5 digest, where as non-native MS Office and others do, as shown below.
+[File ID](https://developers.google.com/drive/api/v3/about-files) is an opaque, random string which is constant for the life of a file, even if the file name changes.

+    Files in Drive cannot be directly addressed by their path.
+Search expressions are used to locate files by name, type, content, parent container, owner, or other metadata.

 ``` shell
 ./kumodd.py -l doc